n-ivanovic/DRYP_input_preparation/README.md

 ## 📜 License

-This dataset is provided under CC0-1.0 license.
+This dataset is provided under *MIT license*.
 Please refer to the [LICENSE](https://github.com/n-ivanovic/DRYP_input_preparation/blob/Main/LICENSE) file for more details.

 ## ✉️ Contact